h4rkl/poa/README.md

 ## Buy me a coffee

-If you've use this contract or found the code useful feel free to drop me a bit of SOL at ERxPNh9x8eJZb3esccWVPRGbMNt9YccyEwej7sz2sSGJ
+If you've used this contract or found the code useful feel free to drop me a bit of SOL at ERxPNh9x8eJZb3esccWVPRGbMNt9YccyEwej7sz2sSGJ

 ## License